 If you need emergency assistance, please select one of the relevant resources below to get help.

-University of Minnesota Medical Center 2132 South 6th St., Minneapolis
+University of Minnesota Medical Center at 2132 South 6th Street, Minneapolis

 *Please note that you are responsible for the cost of an emergency room visit.
 Charges will be billed to your insurance.

 If you have an urgent (but not life-threatening) medical concern that cannot wait for regular Counseling and Health Services office hours, you may seek care at one of the following locations:

 1835 West County Road C, Suite 150, Roseville 55113

 2500 Como Ave, Saint Paul 55108

 *Students are responsible for costs of urgent care center visits.
 Charges will be billed to your insurance.
 Please contact nursing staff at Counseling and Health Services for follow-up after receiving emergency or urgent care.

 If you are in a situation that is immediately life-threatening, you should call 911.